thomasabishop/eolas/Operating_Systems/Basic_Model.md

 ---
-tags:
+categories:
   - Operating_Systems
   - Linux
+tags:
 ---

-# Basic model of a *nix operating system
+# Basic model of a \*nix operating system

 We can abstract the Linux OS into three operational levels or tiers, from the bottom up: